Md Rabby Hossen Rahul

-Md Rabby Hossen Rahul (মোহাম্মদ রাব্বি হোসেন রাহুল; born 30 December 2006) is a Bangladeshi professional footballer who plays as a left-winger for Bangladesh Football League club Bangladesh Police FC and the Bangladesh national team.
+Md Rabby Hossen Rahul (মোহাম্মদ রাব্বি হোসেন রাহুল; born 30 December 2006) is a Bangladeshi professional footballer who plays as a left-winger for Bangladesh Football League club Bangladesh Police and the Bangladesh national team.

+Early life

+Born on 30 December 2006 in Bhabarber, Benapole, Jessore, Rahul attended Benapole College.

 Early career

 Rahul was trained at the Alhaj Nur Islam Football Academy by former national team footballer Sabbir Ahmed Palash while simultaneously working at a tea stall, earning 50 rupees a day to support his family.
 In 2020, he represented FC United Feni in the BFSF U-14 Academy Cup, notably scoring the equalizer from a free-kick during a 1–1 draw with FC Brahmanbaria.
 Rahul was adjudged the tournament's Best Player as his team won the title.

 In 2021, he represented Bikrampur Kings during the Super League round of the 2019–20 Dhaka Third Division League, scoring a free-kick goal against Dipali Jubo Sangha during a 3–0 victory on 6 September 2021, as his team eventually secured promotion.
 His performances saw him being signed by Bashundhara Kings on a three-year contract.
 In 2022, Rahul was a member of the National School Football Championship runners-up Benapole Secondary School.
 He scored a brace in the tournament's opening game against Habiganj Ali Idris High School.